 Because of this, we’re starting a new series of blogs on everyday legal advice.
 Today, we’re covering speeding fines – how they work and how to appeal them.

 Speeding Fines – if you’re caught what happens?

 Now, as all drivers should know, exceeding the set speed limit is illegal.
-So, if you’re caught speeding by a speed camera or a police officer, there are several consequences, such as:
+So, a Police officer or a speed camera catches you in the act of speeding.

-- You’re given a verbal warning.
+- You receive a verbal warning.
 This could happen if an officer stops you on the road.

-- You’re asked to attend a speed-awareness course, which you’ll be expected to pay for.
+- You need to attend a speed awareness course, which you’ve to pay for.

 - You’re issued with a fixed penalty notice (commonly known as a speeding ticket), which is a £100 fine and means three penalty points on your driving licence.